FilcuAlexandru/JarvisVRAPP-Python/README.md

 docker run -it --rm jarvis-app
 ```

+## For Windows Use

-## Creating a Windows Executable for JarvisVRApp
+Creating a Windows Executable for JarvisVRApp

 To distribute JarvisVRApp as a standalone executable for Windows users, you can use PyInstaller, a popular Python packaging tool.
 PyInstaller bundles your Python application and its dependencies into a single executable file, making it easy to run on Windows systems without needing to install Python separately.